sergei-mironov/nixtvm/doc/BasicWorkflow.md

  1. Defining a model in C++ or Python
  2. Compiling the model into Dynamic Library
- 3. Using the dynamic library in the project
+ 3. Integrating the library with the main project
+ 4. Using the library

 ### Defining a model